tot-ra/ka_ba/README.md

 # ka - AI agent runtime
 > The ka (𓂓) was the Egyptian concept of the soul.

 This project implements a Go-based agent runtime designed to be compatible with the Agent-to-Agent (A2A) communication protocol.
-It provides both a command-line interface (`ai`) for direct interaction with a configured LLM and an HTTP server exposing A2A-compliant endpoints for task management and interaction.
+It provides both a command-line interface (`ka`) for direct interaction with a configured LLM and an HTTP server exposing A2A-compliant endpoints for task management and interaction.

 The primary goal is to create a flexible and extensible runtime that can manage tasks, interact with LLMs (initially via LM Studio's OpenAI-compatible API), and potentially integrate with other tools and capabilities in the future.